 Where can you find snails?

 You can find snails in the garden most of the time.
-In our old house, we didn’t find a snail once (and we always look for creepy crawlies) but as soon as we added a veggie garden it was almost like it was an open invitation for snails to visit us.
+In our previous house, we didn’t find a snail once (and we actively look for creepy crawlies) but as soon as we added a veggie garden it was almost like it was an open invitation for snails to visit us.
 We usually find ours tucked up under a lettuce leaf.

-We used regular soil out of the garden and, because we had it on hand from making a wildlife themed terrarium a while a go, I also added some sphagnum moss.
+We used regular soil from the garden and, because we had it on hand from making a wildlife themed terrarium a while a go, I also added some sphagnum moss.
 Both are great substrates for snails and should be added 7 -10 cm deep in the enclosure.
 Keep the substrate clean and moist at all times.
-A spray bottle is perfect to moisten substrates and furnishings in the enclosure without over soaking it.
+A spray bottle is perfect to moisten substrates and furnishings in the enclosure without making it too wet.

 Home and other furnishings